 December 10 is Human Rights Day.
-This is the day in 1948 the United Nations General Assembly adopted the Universal Declaration of Human Rights.
+In 1948, on December 10, the United Nations General Assembly adopted the Universal Declaration of Human Rights.
 Across the world people are encouraged to come together and stand up for equality, equity, inclusivity, justice and the dignity of all human beings.

 What can you do to celebrate human rights?
 Here are some ideas to get you started: